Skip to content

 • Use wildcards for actions with the same suffixes or prefixes.
 For example, the actions ec2:DescribeInstances, ec2:DescribeTags, and ec2:DescribeSubnets can be combined as ec2:Describe*.

 Important: Wildcards can create additional security risks in an Organization.
-Wildcards grant broad permissions, often for multiple resources.
-Wildcards can grant unintended permissions for AWS Identity and Access Management (IAM) identities (users, groups, roles) in your Organization.
-Don't use this method to AWS Lambda functions to apply permissions.
-Be sure that you use wildcards only after you've performed due diligence.
-It's a best practice to avoid granting wildcard permissions in IAM policies.
+Wildcards grant broad permissions, often for multiple resources, and can grant unintended permissions for AWS Identity and Access Management (IAM) identities (users, groups, roles) in your Organization.
+Don't use wildcards in AWS Lambda function permissions.
+Use wildcards only after you perform due diligence.
+Avoid granting wildcard permissions in IAM policies.

 Use SCP inheritance in the OU hierarchy

 The five SCPs limit doesn't include SCPs that are inherited from the parent.
-You can use the inheritance structure of SCPs for OUs and member accounts to distribute SCPs across multiple OUs.
-For example, to deny IAM users or roles with your Organization's member accounts access to AWS services, set up your Organization structure like this:
+Use the inheritance structure of SCPs for OUs and member accounts to distribute SCPs across multiple OUs.
+For example, to deny IAM users or roles in your Organization's member accounts access to AWS services, set up your Organization structure like this:

 Root <--- 1 full access SCP (1 directly attached) |